boopsboops/crack-pipe/README.md

 ## Step 3: Merge your reads

 The first processing step is to merge the paired-end reads.
 The -f and -r arguments are the locations of your raw R1 and R2 reads, respectively.
-The -t argument is the number of processor cores on your machine (if in doubt, set to 4).
+The -t argument is the number of processing threads on your machine (if in doubt, set to 4).

 ```
-./merge-reads.sh -t 8 -f temp/fastq/your-reads.R1.fastq.gz -r temp/fastq/your-reads.R2.fastq.gz
+./merge-reads.sh -t 4 -f temp/user-data/R1.fastq.gz -r temp/user-data/R2.fastq.gz
 ```

 This step creates a file named `temp/merged/merged.fastq.gz`.